SharlatanY/NavMeshSurface2DBaker/README.md

 # NavMeshSurface2DBaker
 About
 ---
-NavMeshSurface2DBaker is a Unity Package that provides functionality to bake 2D colliders into NavMesh components.
+NavMeshSurface2DBaker is a Unity Package that provides functionality to bake 2D colliders into NavMeshSurfaces, which are part of the [Unity NavMeshComponents](https://github.com/Unity-Technologies/NavMeshComponents) .

 Usage
 ---